-Membership fees are recognized as revenue proportionately over the fiscal year to which they relate.
+Membership fees (individual and corporate) are recognized as revenue proportionately over the fiscal year to which they relate.
 Endorsed education providers fees are recognized as revenue over the contract period.
 Certification fees are recognized when the respective examinations are conducted.